 Walking tours: We have often enjoyed “Paris Walking Tours” — two-hour tours in English, 12€ per person.
 The schedule for the current and following month can be found on line.
 For most walks you simply meet at a designated Métro stop at a certain time of day (usually 10:30 a.m. or 2:30 p.m.) and join a group of others who show up, with no need to reserve.
 The operation is run by an English couple, Peter and Oriel Caine, and when they do not conduct tours themselves they employ exceptionally qualified Americans and Brits who have studied art or history or both while living in Paris for many years.
 (They also have a London Walks site, linked at the Paris web site.)
 We also have heard good things about “New Paris Tours,” which offers a free 3.5 hour tour (but the guide will expect a tip).

 Museums and passes: Museum passes, good for two, four, or six days, can be purchased at most underground Métro windows.
 Pass holders are permitted to avoid the entry lines and jump in front of all those poor folks queued up to purchase tickets.
 At some locations, including the Louvre, pass holders are provided a special entry.
 One of our favorite museums, Carnavalet (in the 4th arrondissement, the Marais), is free.
 It covers the history of Paris, all in a huge 17th century mansion.
+Our newest "favorite" museum is the Cite de la Music (the history of musical instruments).
 For a list and description of the approximately 120 Paris museums (with hyperlinks), click here.
 Finally, for an excellent and thoughtful piece touching on how to, and how not to, experience a museum such as the Louvre, see this, by Michael Kimmelman.
-(Caveat/admission: To some extent, I've been guilty of some of the things he describes . . . .)
+(Caveat/admission: To some extent, we've been guilty of some of the things he describes . . . .)

 Ubiquitous odd sights — rolled carpet and green plastic: You will see quite strange rolled-up pieces of carpet in the gutters, near the drains at street corners.
 Contrary to the assumptions of some, these are not left so that strollers may wipe sidewalk dog deposits from their shoes; they are instead used by the “green men” (the garbage collectors and street cleaners) to divert flows of storm drain water in order to flush paper and cigarette butts the gutters.
 And why are the street garbage receptacles (those bags hanging from hoops) clear green plastic?
 Because the former and more traditional metal mesh garbage receptacles proved too dangerous when terrorist bombs exploded inside them.

-Money saving tips: (1) Be British (or at least avoid some American web sites): If you can book by using a non-American web site you might save substantially.
-For example, we saved more than $500 on a one-week chateau rental in the Dordogne by booking through a British Web site instead of an American one for the exact same property, terms and dates.
+Money saving tips: Be British (or at least avoid some American web sites): If you can book by using a non-American web site you might save substantially.
+For one example, we saved more than $500 on a one-week chateau rental in the Dordogne by booking through a British Web site instead of an American one for the exact same property, terms and dates.
 Another very useful French/European site for finding relatively inexpensive vacation homes in France is Gites de France (part of the site is in English).
-(2) Follow suggestions by Matt Gross, "The Frugal Traveler."
+As a second example, for booking high speed (TGV) trains to and within France, use http://www.voyages-sncf.com/

 Day trips: Many first time visitors — especially Americans, who have to fly over a lot of earth to get to Paris — want to “make the most of it,” and so they plan to combine a week in Paris with "day trips" to one or more of the cathedral at Chartres, Louis XIV’s chateau at Versailles, Monet’s garden in Giverny, Fountainebleu, Chantilly, Vaux-le-Vicomte, the Loire Valley, or Normandy (the WWII landing beaches), etc.